mtumilowicz/scala-akka-actor-workshop/README.md

     * Whenever an actor is stopped, all of its children are recursively stopped too
     * To stop an actor, the recommended pattern is to return Behaviors.stopped()
     * The Akka actor API exposes some lifecycle signals, for example PostStop is sent just before the actor stops

-* Failure handling
-    * Whenever an actor fails (throws an exception or an unhandled exception bubbles out from onMessage) the failure information is propagated to the supervision strategy, which then decides how to handle the exception caused by the actor.
-    * The supervision strategy is typically defined by the parent actor when it spawns a child actor.
-In this way, parents act as supervisors for their children.
-    * The default supervisor strategy is to stop the child

 * In the world of actors, protocols take the place of interfaces
 * Akka provides the following behavior for message sends: